Lalit78716/Image-segmentation-Projects/Nucleus Detection/README.md

 that programs each cell.
 Identifying nuclei allows researchers to identify each individual cell in a sample, and by measuring how cells react to various treatments, the researcher can understand the underlying biological processes at work.

+## Finding the Nucleus help to...
+* Locate cells in varied conditions to enable faster cures
+* Free biologist to focus on solutions
+* Improve throughput for research and insight
+* reduce time-to-market for new drugs- currently 10 years
+* increase number of compounds for experiments
+* improve health and increase quility of life